How to apply

 Applications for entry in September 2023 will open in October 2022, and are made through the Government Train to Teach website :

 The DPSCITT Course Code is X100

-Applications will remain open until the course is full for next year.
-We anticipate this will be around Easter 2022, but please be aware that it is earlier in some years.
+Applications for entry in September 2023 will remain open until the course is full.
+We anticipate this will be by June 2023, but please be aware that it is earlier in some years.

 If you have any questions about the application process, please get in touch.

 To apply for the DPSCITT Programme, you will need to:

 - hold a degree of a United Kingdom Higher Education Institution or equivalent qualification